Sky marshal: Canada

 The Canadian Air Carrier Protection/Protective Program (CACPP) began on September 17, 2002, when a memorandum of understanding was signed between the Royal Canadian Mounted Police with Transport Canada, the authority responsible for Canadian aviation security, and the Canadian Air Transport Security Authority (CATSA), for the implementation and administration of the CACPP.
 The program is conducted by specially trained undercover armed RCMP officers (known as "aircraft protective officers" – APOs) on selected domestic and international flights and all flights to Ronald Reagan Washington National Airport in the United States.
-Pilots and flight attendants are advised of their presence and the officer is authorized to physically intervene should an unauthorized person attempt to gain control of an aircraft.
+Pilots and flight attendants are advised of their presence, and the officer is authorized to physically intervene should an unauthorized person attempt to gain control of an aircraft.
 APOs, however, will not get involved in controlling unruly passengers.
 While they are peace officers within Canadian territories, they rely on section 6(2) of the Tokyo Convention as a legal basis for intervening in an incident outside of Canadian airspace.
 By law, such officers are exempt from acquiring a permit for importing or exporting their duty firearms when crossing the border.
 However, the exact nature of their weaponry is not released to the public except they are "deadly and effective and should not damage the aircraft".
 The Canadian Forces Military Police members of the Canadian Forces Air Marshal Detail, are responsible for providing security to Canadian forces aircraft, crew and passengers – passengers who may include the governor general, the prime minister and members of the royal family.

 China

-In 1973, China began having air marshals known as "Aviation Safety Officers" (航空安全员) on flights in 1973.
+China began having air marshals known as "Aviation Safety Officers" (航空安全员) on flights in 1973.
 In 1987, the State Council of China approved the establishment of private Aviation Safety Officer units by airlines.

-In 2004, the China Air Marshal Command (中国民航空中警察总队) was established as an added name of the Civil Air Administration of China, with 1200 Aviation Safety Officers being sworn in as People's Police air marshals while 800 additional officers were transferred from local Public Security Bureaus.
+In 2004, the China Air Marshal Command (中国民航空中警察总队) was established as an added name of the Civil Air Administration of China, with 1,200 Aviation Safety Officers being sworn in as People's Police air marshals while 800 additional officers were transferred from local Public Security Bureaus.

-Currently, both Aviation Safety Officers and Air Marshals exist and are both responsible for law enforcement and anti-terrorism on flights, however Aviation Safety Officers are airline employees while Air Marshals are sworn People's Police officers, and are legally considered civil employees.
-Additionally, Aviation Safety Officers can also have additional duties to assist flight attendants while the roles Air Marshals have is solely focused on law enforcement.
+Currently, both Aviation Safety Officers and Air Marshals exist and are both responsible for law enforcement and anti-terrorism on flights; however, Aviation Safety Officers are employees of the airline while Air Marshals are sworn People's Police officers, and are legally considered civil employees.
+Additionally, Aviation Safety Officers can also have additional duties to assist flight attendants while Air Marshals are solely focused on law enforcement.